-Note that the exposed pad of the DFN and TSSOP packages and the tab of the DD-Pak package are electrically connected to the output $(V{OUT})$ .
+Note that the exposed pad of the DFN and TSSOP packages and the tab of the DD-Pak and TO-220 packages are electrically connected to the output ( $V{OUT}$ ).

 Tables 3 through 5 list thermal resistance as a function of copper areas on a fixed board size.
 All measurements were taken in still air on a 4-layer FR-4 board with 1oz solid internal planes and 2oz external trace planes with a total finished board thickness of 1.6mm.